Zombies in Resident Evil: Video games

 Zombies are introduced in the first Resident Evil as primitive yet deadly creatures roaming the derelict Spencer Mansion.
 They exhibit a shambling behavior similar to the zombie films of the 1970s, in particular George A. Romero's Night of the Living Dead film series.
 They moan and relentlessly shuffle towards player characters with arms outstretched and little finesse, and while their slow movement speed offers ample time for players to respond, zombies may absorb nearly a full pistol magazine before falling.
 The pharmaceutical conglomerate Umbrella Corporation, the primary antagonistic faction in the franchise's earlier games causes the death or drastic mutations to its hosts.
 Unlike Tyrants, which are genetically altered organisms Bio Organic Weapons (B.O.W.) by design, zombies are often unintentional side-effects of humans who are infected by the T-virus, a name given to a series of a family of RNA virus strains called "Progenitor virus", which causes death or drastic mutations to its hosts.
 A popular tactic to dispatch zombies is with precise lined up shots to the head, while other players may opt to conserve ammo by waiting for the zombies to veer slightly off course and attempt to run past them.
 Resident Evil 2 and Resident Evil 3 present a zombie apocalypse scenario where zombies appear in larger numbers, overrunning the entirety of the fictional Raccoon City which is located near the first game's mansion.
 They are presented as more limber in movement, though they may be knocked down when they take enough damage and dismembered if players target a specific body part.

 Other zombie-type creatures in the series include domesticated canines infected with the T-virus, also known as the zombie dog (ゾンビ犬 zombi-inu).
 Unlike the slower human zombies, zombie dogs retain much of their agility with a noticeable increase in durability and aggression.
-Zombie dogs are usually depicted with active necrosis, for example a visible eye bulges out of their otherwise savage but proportional facade.
+Zombie dogs are usually depicted with active necrosis, for example a visible eye bulges out of their otherwise savage but proportional façade.
 Most of the zombie dogs encountered in the early Resident Evil games are of the Dobermann breed: the reason for the frequency was due to the Chief Brian Irons' in-universe suggestion to the K9 unit that the breed be used as the police dog for the Raccoon Police Department.
 Resident Evil 2 also introduced the Licker, a grotesque creature with an exposed brain that lacks skin, which attacks its prey with sharp claws and a long prehensile tongue.
 It is the result of further mutation in a zombie infected with certain strains of the T-virus, especially one that has consumed large quantities of biomass to sustain its metabolism.
 It is blind but extremely sensitive to sound, which can be mitigated with navigational tactics by savvy players.
 A Licker variant which appears in Resident Evil 5 is presented with a “fairly unremarkable sense of hearing", reflecting the game's action-oriented focus compared to its predecessors.